dfinity/internet-identity/jailbreak/README.md

 This is useful when testing integration with II.
 Using this build, developers do not have to care at all about setting up key pairs or using WebAuthentication.

+NOTE: should we blacklist the public key used in the jailbreak on prod?